Misinformation, Disinformation and Mal-Information

 Media and Information Literacy (MIL) strategies and campaigns

-As a point of departure, UNESCO proposes MIL strategies and campaigns as a process which enables the detection of misinformation and a means to combat its spread, particularly online.(17) MIL is an umbrella and inter-related concept which is divided into:
+As a point of departure, MIL strategies and campaigns are a process which enables the detection of misinformation and a means to combat its spread, particularly online.(18) MIL is an umbrella and inter-related concept which is divided into:

 - News literacy which refers to literacy about the news media, including journalistic standards and ethics.(19) This includes, for example, the specific ability to understand the “language and conventions of news as a genre and to recognise how these features can be exploited with malicious intent.”(20)

-- Computer literacy which refers to basic IT usage and understating the easy manner in which headlines, images, and, increasingly, videos can be manipulated to promote a particular narrative.(22)
+- Computer literacy which refers to basic IT usage and understanding the easy manner in which headlines, images, and, increasingly, videos can be manipulated to promote a particular narrative.(22)

-- Privacy and intercultural literacy which relates to developing standards on the right to privacy and a broader understanding of how communications interact with induvial identity and social developments.(24)
+- Privacy and intercultural literacy which relatesto developing standards on the right to privacy and a broader understanding of how communications interact with individual identity and social developments.(24)

 MIL strategies and campaigns, such as the COVID-19 campaign by the UN detailed below, should underscore the importance of media and information literacy in general but should also include a degree of philosophical understating.
 According to UNESCO, “[MIL strategies and campaigns should assist users] grasp that authentic news does not constitute the full ‘truth’ (which is something only approximated in human interactions with each other and with reality over time).”(25)